Why is my dog’s poo white?

 Eating something they shouldn’t

 If your dog’s poop has turned white all of a sudden and you have not made any changes to their regular diet, it may be because they have eaten something they should not have.
 Consuming items white in colour such as paper towels, toilet paper or tissues can all cause a change in the colour or appearance of your dog’s poo.
 However, these items will generally be easily identifiable in the stools and should pass through without causing harm.
-Nevertheless, you should contact your Vet as objects consumed that shouldn’t be, can be a risk of blockage.
+Nevertheless, you should contact your Vet if you think your pet has consumed something and is at risk of blockage.

 Parasites